-This RP/EA proposes to implement one preferred alternative for the marine mammal restoration type and three preferred alternatives for the oyster restoration type at a total estimated cost of \$28,717,075.
+In this RP/EA, the Louisiana TIG selects one alternative to implement for the marine mammal restoration type and three alternatives to implement for the oyster restoration type at a total estimated cost of \$28,717,075.

 1.1.
 Background and Summary of Settlement